MatthewReinbold/Homework-JavaForAndroid/README.md

 Many of the initial java files are compiled (using javac xxxx.java) and then run (java xxxx.class) from the command line.

 Matthew (2014/01)

+## Progress Log
+- 2014-02-03 - *Learning Android*: Skipped Bad Chapter 2 Code, Went to Chapter 3's Overview of 'The Stack' (20m), end pg.
+43
+- 2014-02-02 - Skimmed Chapter 6, *Learn Java for Android*, the deep, deep features (1 hour, end pg.
+269)
+- 2014-02-01 and before - didn't track in this doc